Santa Eulària des Riu

-Santa Eulària des Riu ([ˈsantə əwˈlaɾiə ðəz ˈriw], Santa Eulalia del Río) is a coastal town on the south eastern seaboard of the Spanish island of Ibiza.
-The town is located on the designated road PM 810.
+Santa Eulària des Riu ([ˈsantə əwˈlaɾiə ðəz ˈriw], Santa Eulalia del Río) is a coastal town on the south eastern coast of the Spanish island of Ibiza.
+The town is located on the designated road EI-200.
 Santa Eulària is the third largest town on the island and also has the only river on the island which flows into the sea at the western end of the town.

 Location

 The town is 9.3 mi northeast of Ibiza Town and 13.6 mi of Ibiza Airport.
 The town sits next to a wide bay with the promontory of Punta Arabí at the east end of the Bay.
 Also at the eastern end of the bay is new marina called Port Esportiu which is full of restaurants, shops and bars.
 The town has two beaches which are kept clean and tidy and have gently sloping sands and are ideal for young families.
 At the western end of the bay is the prominent hill of 'Puig d’ en Fita', which dominates the landscape.
 The hill is dotted with apartments, hotels and private houses, and at night is dotted with the dwellings lights.